-Meals.
-The Subrecipient is entitled to reimbursement of meals for employees on authorized 12. travel under the terms of this Grant Agreement for actual costs incurred up to the State's maximum time expense listed rates at the of the at https://humanresources.vermont.gov/compensation/expense-reimbursement.
+12. Meals.
+The Subrecipient is entitled to reimbursement of meals for employees on authorized travel under the terms of this Grant Agreement for actual costs incurred up to the State's maximum rates at the time of the expense listed at https://humanresources.vermont.gov/compensation/expense-reimbursement.
 The maximum meal reimbursement rates are inclusive of all food, non-alcoholic beverages, services, taxes and gratuities.
 Different rates are established for breakfast, lunch and dinner, in-state and out-of-state under the following conditions: